Toucan Tetra (Tucanoichthys Tucano) Species Profile & Care Guide

 |TDS||180 - 250|

-Origins of the Toucan Tetra
+Natural Habitat of the Toucan Tetra

 Toucan Tetras are native to the upper Rio Negro and Rio Uaupes regions in the Amazonas State of Brazil in South America.
 They inhabit blackwater streams, creeks and rivers that are covered with dead branches and leaf litter and have overhanging riparian vegetation.